aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

 }
 ```

-The response only contains the updated product and basket details in this example.
+In this example, the response only contains the updated product and basket details.

 # Delete products